-This work was funded by NSF, DARPA, a grant from ONR, the Simons Foundation, and an NSF Graduate Research Fellowship.
+We thank Vinod Vaikuntanathan and Daniel Wichs for pointing out the connection between private programmable PRFs and the Canetti-Chen private puncturable PRF [CC17].
+This work was funded by NSF, DARPA, a grant from ONR, and the Simons Foundation.
 Opinions, findings and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of DARPA.